United States men's national ice hockey team: World Cup of Hockey championship and NHL involvement

 The United States finished fourth at the 2014 Winter Olympics, falling to Finland in the bronze medal game.
 In a preliminary-round game against Russia, T. J. Oshie became the centerpiece of one of the most memorable shootouts in Olympic history.
 With the game tied 2–2 after regulation and overtime, Team USA coach Dan Bylsma repeatedly turned to Oshie against Russian goaltender Sergei Bobrovsky.
 Oshie opened the shootout as the first of three initial shooters, followed by James van Riemsdyk and Joe Pavelski.
-When the score remained deadlocked after the first three rounds, international rules allowed coaches to reuse shooters — and Bylsma kept sending Oshie.
-The American forward took five consecutive attempts, converting four of his six total shots, including the dramatic eighth-round winner that sealed a thrilling 3–2 U.S. victory.
+When the score remained deadlocked after the first three rounds, international rules allowed coaches to reuse shooters – and Bylsma kept sending Oshie.
+The American forward took five consecutive attempts, converting four of his six total shots, including the eighth-round winner that sealed a 3–2 US victory.

+NHL players out

 The NHL pulled out of the Olympics for the 2018 competition in a dispute over insurance and the IOC's ambush marketing restrictions, prohibiting the national teams from inviting any player it held under contract.
 The American team was put at a particular disadvantage, as more than 31% of NHL players are Americans (in comparison, only 4.1% are Russians).
-As a result, the U.S. had to enter the tournament with a hastily assembled team of free agents, players from European leagues, AHLers on one-way contracts, and college players.
-The team proved unsuccessful, losing to Slovenia and the Olympic Athletes from Russia in the preliminary round, and being eliminated by the Czechs in the quarterfinals.
-The OAR team benefited most from NHL's absence and ultimately won the tournament with a team that was composed primarily of SKA Saint Petersburg and HC CSKA Moscow players from the Russia-based KHL and featured ex-NHL all-stars Pavel Datsyuk, Ilya Kovalchuk and Vyacheslav Voynov (all SKA).
+As a result, the US entered the tournament with a hastily assembled team of free agents, players from European leagues, AHLers on one-way contracts, and college players.
+The team proved unsuccessful, losing to Slovenia and the Olympic Athletes from Russia in the preliminary round and being eliminated by the Czech Republic in the quarterfinals.
+The Russian team benefited most from NHL's absence and ultimately won the tournament with a team that was composed primarily of SKA Saint Petersburg and HC CSKA Moscow players from the Russia-based KHL and featured ex-NHL all-stars Pavel Datsyuk, Ilya Kovalchuk and Vyacheslav Voynov (all SKA).

-On March 31, 2021, Stan Bowman was appointed the general manager of the U.S. Olympic men's hockey team for the 2022 Beijing Games.
+On March 31, 2021, Stan Bowman was appointed the general manager of the US Olympic men's hockey team for the 2022 Beijing Games.
 On October 26, 2021, Bowman resigned in response to the results of an independent investigation into allegations of sexual assault committed by a member of the Blackhawks' video coaching staff.
 The lead investigator stated that Bowman's failure to report the alleged assault had eventually led to the perpetrator committing further acts of sexual abuse.

-The United States finished fifth at the 2022 Winter Olympics, after a stunning shootout loss to Slovakia, marking their third consecutive Olympic Games without a medal.
+With the NHL pulling out at the last minute due to scheduling issues caused by the COVID-19 pandemic, the United States finished fifth at the 2022 Winter Olympics, after a stunning shootout loss to Slovakia, marking their third consecutive Olympic Games without a medal.
 Despite fielding a team of mostly NCAA players, the team went undefeated in the preliminary round, highlighted by a victory over rival Canada, before falling in the quarterfinals.